Biden, McConnell get COVID-19 boosters, encourage vaccines

 “Like I’ve been saying for months, these safe and effective vaccines are the way to defend ourselves and our families from this terrible virus,” said McConnell, a polio survivor.

 Biden got his first shot on Dec.
 21 and his second dose three weeks later, on Jan.
 11, along with his wife, Jill Biden.
-Biden said the first lady, who is 70, would also receive the booster dose, but she was teaching Monday at Northern Virginia Community College, where she is a professor of English.
+The first lady, who is 70, received her Pfizer booster dose in private at the White House on Monday afternoon, said her spokesperson, Michael LaRosa.

-“Now, I know it doesn’t look like it, but I am over 65 — I wish I — way over,” Biden joked.
+“Now, I know it doesn’t look like it, but I am over 65 — I wish I — way over,” the president joked.
 “And that’s why I’m getting my booster shot today.”

 Biden has championed booster doses since the summer as the U.S. experienced a sharp rise in coronavirus cases driven by the delta variant.
 While the vast majority of cases continue to occur among unvaccinated people, regulators pointed to evidence from Israel and early studies in the U.S. showing that protection against so-called breakthrough cases was vastly improved by a third dose of the Pfizer shot.